- Professor Don Braxton (Good Professor) - ext. 3530

 RL-199 RL Special Topics (Variable; Variable; 1.00-4.00 Credits) An examination of an area of study not regularly included in the departmental offerings.
 Titles will vary.
 Students may take each special topics course for credit.

-RL-230 Religions of India (Either Semester; Yearly; 4.00 Credits; H,I,CW) An introduction to religions originating in or having a major impact on India, including Hinduism, Jainism, Buddhism and Islam.
+RL-230 Religions of India (Either Semester; Yearly; 4.00 Credits; H,I,CW,SW-GE) An introduction to religions originating in or having a major impact on contemporary India, including Hinduism, Sikhism, and Islam.
+We will engage with rituals, mythology, and sacred texts from each tradition.
+The emphasis in this class is on what makes these traditions compelling to the people who practice them.
+Pre- or Co-Req: FYC-101 or EN-110 or EN-109.

-RL-265 U.S. Religous Diversity (Fall; Yearly; 4.00 Credits; CA,H) This course looks at the history of conflict and cooperation between different religious groups in the United States, as well as how religious diversity has impacted, and been impacted by, American politics.
+RL-265 U.S. Religious Diversity (Variable; Yearly; 4.00 Credits; CA,H,CW,SW-US) The United States has become an increasingly religiously diverse nation, especially since the end of the Asian Exclusion Act in 1965.
+This course looks at the history of conflict, cooperation, and power dynamics between different religious groups in the United States, as well as how religious diversity has impacted, and been impacted by, American politics.
+A particular focus of the class is the intersection of the categories of race and religion.
+Prerequisite or corequisite: FYC-101 or EN-110 or EN-109.

 RL-299 Special Topics (Variable; Variable; 1.00-4.00 Credits) Allows the department to offer special topics not normally offered.
 Departments may offer more than one special topic.
 Prerequisites vary by title.

-RL-301 The Afterlife (Fall & Spring; Yearly; 4.00 Credits; H) This course explores questions like these: What do major world religions teach about afterlife?
+RL-301 The Afterlife (Variable; Yearly; 4.00 Credits; H,CW,WK-HT) This upper-level seminar explores questions like these: What do major world religions teach about afterlife?
 How did the Bible's afterlife beliefs develop historically?
 Can the soul survive without the body?
 If so, what would a non-bodily life be like?
 What do near-death experiences prove about the afterlife?
 What is the meaning of life if there is (or is not) an afterlife?
+Pre-Req: FYC-101 or EN-110 or EN-109

-RL-302 Atheism (Fall; Yearly; 3.00 Credits; H) This course explores questions like these: What are the arguments both for and against the existence of God?
+RL-302 Atheism (Variable; Yearly; 4.00 Credits; H,WK-HT) This upper-level seminar explores questions like these: What are the arguments both for and against the existence of God?
 What motivates atheists to live morally?
 What is the meaning of life for atheists?
 How and why do some atheists practice religion, and how does a religion function without belief in God?
 How does atheism affect the well-being of individuals and societies?
+Prerequisite: FYC-101 or EN-110 or EN-109

 RL-399 Special Topics (Variable; Variable; 1.00-4.00 Credits) Allows the department to offer special topics not normally offered.
 Departments may offer more than one special topic.
 Prerequisites vary by title.

-RL-440 Yoga Studies (Spring; Variable; 4.00 Credits; CA,H,I,CW) In the past fifty years, Yoga has become one of India's best-known exports, primarily in the form of physical (Hatha) Yoga.
-This class will examine the history and varieties of Yoga and Yoga philosophy.
-We will examine many of the numerous varieties of Yoga philosophy and explore their intersection with devotional movements.
-Prerequisites: RL120 and Junior or Senior standing.
+RL-440 Yoga Studies (Variable; Yearly; 4.00 Credits; CA,H,I,CW,WK-HT) Yoga has become one of India's best-known exports, primarily in the form of physical (Hatha) Yoga.
+We will examine many of the numerous varieties of Yoga philosophy and explore how yoga and meditation became popular in the West.
+Students will learn basic meditation.
+Must have junior or senior class standing.

-RL-450 God, Evil & the Holocaust (Either Semester; Variable; 3.00 Credits; H) If God is so powerful and so good, why is there so much Evil in the world?
-This course examines this problem from Jewish, Christian and agnostic perspectives, with special attention to the Holocaust, and studies ancient and modern attempts to confront this problem, including readings from the Bible, philosophers, theologians, Holocaust survivors, modern fiction, and contemporary films.
-Prerequisites: Junior or Senior standing.
+RL-450 God, Evil & the Holocaust (Either Semester; Variable; 4.00 Credits; H,CW,WK-HT) If God is so powerful and so good, why is there so much Evil in the world?
+This course examines this problem from Jewish, Christian, and agnostic perspectives, with special attention to the Holocaust, and studies ancient and modern attempts to confront this problem, including readings from the Bible, philosophers, theologians, Holocaust survivors, modern fiction, and contemporary films.
+Pre-Req: FYC-101 or EN-110 or EN-109, and junior or senior standing.

 RL-490 Religion Internship (Fall & Spring; Yearly; 2.00-9.00 Credits; H) See " Internship " in catalog.
 Corequisite: RL495.
 Prerequisites: Jr. or Sr. Standing.